cherinet-woyesa/e-commerce/README.md

 ## Acknowledgments

-- Thanks to the React and Next.js communities
+- Thanks to the React community
-- Special thanks to all contributors
+- Special thanks to Firebase for backend services
+- Inspired by modern e-commerce platforms and UI/UX best practices